psychopy/psychopy/docs/source/builder/components/code.rst

         Certain things might need to be done just once at the start of a :ref:`Routine <routines>` e.g. at the beginning of each trial you might decide which side a stimulus will appear

     Each Frame:
         Things that need to updated constantly, throughout the experiment.
-Note that these will be exectued exactly once per video frame (on the order of every 10ms)
+Note that these will be exectued exactly once per video frame (on the order of every 10ms), to give dynamic displays.
+Static displays do not need to be updated every frame.

     End Routine:
         At the end of the :ref:`Routine <routines>` (eg. the trial) you may need to do additional things, like checking if the participant got the right answer

     End Experiment:
-        Use this for things like saving data to disk, presenting a graph(?), resetting hardware to its original state etc.
+        Use this for things like saving data to disk, presenting a graph(?), or resetting hardware to its original state.

 .. _code uses: